arvigeus/AZ-204/Learning Path/Containers.md

 #### Deployment

 There are two common ways to deploy a multi-container group: use a Resource Manager template or a YAML file.
-A Resource Manager template is recommended when you need to deploy additional Azure service resources (for example, an Azure Files share) when you deploy the container instances.
+A Resource Manager template is recommended when you need to deploy more Azure service resources when you deploy the container instances.
 Due to the YAML format's more concise nature, a YAML file is recommended when your deployment includes only container instances.

 #### Resource allocation